charleshartman/RB120/assessment_prep/oop.md

 end

 Cutting.new.knife([Logger.new, Chef.new, Seamstress.new])
+# =>
+# I am slicing the logs!
+Timberrrr!
+# Chopping these onions is making me cry.
+# I use very sharp scissors to cut my thread.
 ```

 Above we call `#knife` on our `Cutting` instance, and pass in an array of three objects: `Logger`, `Chef`, and `Seamstress`.
 The only thing we care about here is that each of those objects can `#cut`, that is, each of them have the appropriate public interface available.